 Interested to learn more about other types of rocks, below are the links:

-Texture is a description of a rock’s constituent parts in terms of their sizes, shapes and arrangement
+The texture is a description of a rock’s constituent parts in terms of their sizes, shapes, and arrangement

 Larger crystals generally indicate intrusive igneous rocks.
 Smaller crystals generally indicate faster cooling associated with extrusive igneous rocks.

 Following are the two types of igneous rock: